Bentonville Traffic Violation Lawyer

 Careless or Reckless Driving

-Careless driving is often the type of citation a person will get if they are involved in a wreck, such as a rear-ending, that is deemed to be their fault.
+Careless driving is often the type of citation a person will get if they are involved in a wreck, such as a rear-ending, that is deemed to be their fault because of driving in a hazardous manner.
 Reckless driving is more serious and is often charged in cases of driving while intoxicated (DWI).

 Careless Driving in Arkansas